 Then there is the final third or so of the timeline when productive work starts to taper off.
 See the following curve:

 As the project winds down, it becomes increasingly difficult to remain productive.
 At some point, we say to ourselves, “Okay, we’ve done enough.
 On to the next venture.”

-Many years ago I worked at Raytheon Missile Systems Company.
+Many years ago, I worked at Raytheon Missile Systems Company.
 I helped design missiles.
 Neat stuff.
-One thing I experienced there is this: just when a project is about to be completed, management reassigns everyone to a new project.
+One thing I experienced at Raytheon is this: just when a project is about to be completed, management reassigns everyone to a new project.

 “No!”
 I would say.
 “I'm almost finished!
 You can’t take it from me now!”

 The reason management did this is because the point when the project is “about done” is also the point when people become less productive.
 Management gives the project “new eyes all around.”
 The fresh eyes (different employees) are—from their standpoint—further back on the “S Curve.”
 The project is completed more quickly than had the original employees stayed on the task.

 The Difficulty Curve